-Seek Safe Shelter - Shelter in Place - All Clear - Evacuation not fit the description of the suspect(s) may be let into the building.
+Seek Safe Shelter - Shelter in Place - All Clear - Evacuation building is not necessarily restricted.
+During this time, people whom are known or who do not fit the description of the suspect(s) may be let into the building.

 Seek safe shelter